Hwang In-youp: 2020–present: Rising popularity

 In 2021, Hwang was cast in the fantasy musical series The Sound of Magic, which was released globally on Netflix in May 2022.
 He is also contributed to the soundtrack of the series with the song "I Mean It".
 On April 23, 2021, Keyeast announced that Hwang had signed a contract with Japan's agency Stream Media Corporation.
 Later, Hwang confirmed to star in the SBS mystery legal drama Why Her which premiered in June 2022 marking his first lead role on a terrestrial TV station.

 In 2023, he was cast as Kim San-ha, one of the main characters in drama Family by Choice, Korean remake of Chinese drama Go Ahead in 2023.
-Drama was aired in 2024 at jtbc channel and OTT platforms.
+Drama was aired in 2024 at JTBC channel and OTT platforms.

 On January 2, 2024, it was reported that Hwang had signed an exclusive contract with KN Studio.

+In August 2024, JTBC confirmed Hwang as a special appearance character Heo In-gang to star in Dear X drama.

+On November 24, 2025, Japanese agency J Harmony posted that it took over the operation of his Japan official X account.

 Personal life

 Hwang had completed mandatory military service before beginning a career in modelling.

 He has training in various martial arts such as Taekwondo (where he is a 3rd dan black belt), Hapkido and Kendo (or Kumdo as it is known in South Korea).